-Unless otherwise stated, everything here is written by Alex Bowden, a man who is going to switch to the first person singular for the remainder of this page to stop it being weird.
+Unless otherwise stated, everything here is written by Alex Bowden, a lapsed cricket journalist who is going to switch to the first person singular for the remainder of this page to stop it being weird.

-I have, at one time or another, worked for most incarnations of the various UK cricket magazines.
+I have in fact worked for most incarnations of the various UK cricket magazines at one time or another.
 I daresay some of what I did was absolute gold, but it can’t be found online any more, so you’ll just have to trust me on that.

 I also wrote a daily column for the Mumbai Mirror throughout the 2015 World Cup.
 That stuff can be found online (and I’m pretty proud of it), but I’m not linking to it because most of the pieces are accompanied by a large and slightly weird photo of me that I’d sooner you didn’t see.

 I appeared on Andy Zaltzman’s World Cricket Podcast a handful of times.
-I’ve no idea how those performances stand up because I haven’t listened to them in years because even the thought of hearing myself doing such a thing kind of makes me squirm.
+I’ve no idea how those performances stand up because I haven’t listened to them in years.

 I write a pro cycling site, covering the Tour de France, the other two Grand Tours and major one-day and stage races.

-When I have time, I write fun features about film and TV for SyFy (yes, fun – this is actually quite rare in the surprisingly earnest world of pop culture journalism).
+When I had time, I used to write fun features about film and TV for SyFy (yes, fun – this is actually quite rare in the surprisingly earnest world of pop culture journalism).

-I’ve a pop culture Twitter account too, which is where I’ll flag stuff I’ve written for anyone else.
-You should definitely follow me.
+Technically, I’ve a pop culture Twitter account too, which is where I’ll flag stuff I’ve written for anyone else.
+Even though I basically never tweet any more, you should definitely follow me.

 Third-party approval for this website